ChefMe727/Custom-Windows-ISO-Maker/README.md

 Note:

   I didn't do a great job explaining.
+Also, this was only tested on a Windows 10 ISO.

 How to Use: